 He even drew faint pencil guidelines so he would know the best way to make his bold, slashing strokes appear free and unconstrained:

 Peak employed a conjurer's tricks to create the magic in this art.
 (Viereck described art as "a hoax redeemed by awe.")
-It might have felt more cathartic for Peak if he reacted to the thrill of the race by making wild, unrehearsed lines but the resulting art seems more vigorous and potent because of Peak's multiple drafts.
+It might have felt more personally cathartic for Peak if he reacted to the thrill of the race by making wild, unrehearsed lines.
+However, the resulting art seems more vigorous and potent because of Peak's multiple drafts.

 David Seymour took the following photograph of a young Polish girl who, after being freed from a Nazi concentration camp, was asked to draw a picture of "home."